ubull/home-assistant.io/source/hassio/installation.markdown

 1. Download the appropriate install option:

    - As an image for your device:
+      Please note these are not images for creating the installation media from which to install Home Assistant.
+These are the images to run the sytem itself directly.
      - [Raspberry Pi 3 Model B and B+ 32-bit][pi3-32] (32-bit is required for GPIO support)
      - [Raspberry Pi 3 Model B and B+ 64-bit][pi3-64]
      - [Raspberry Pi 4 Model B (1 GB, 2 GB and 4 GB model) 32-bit][pi4-32] (32-bit is required for GPIO support)